Table of Contents

 If the package is appropriate for most platforms, the exceptions

-should be noted with NOT_FOR_PLATFORM
+should be noted with NOT_FOR_PLATFORM.
+If

 the package is appropriate for only a small handful of platforms

-(often exactly one), set ONLY_FOR_PLATFORM
+(often exactly one), set ONLY_FOR_PLATFORM instead.

-Both ONLY_FOR_PLATFORM
+Both ONLY_FOR_PLATFORM and

-are OS triples
+NOT_FOR_PLATFORM are OS triples

 (OS-version-platform) that can use glob-style